dewski/vscode-simplecov/README.md

   - `uncoveredBranchHighlightColor`: The highlight color to use for highlighting uncovered branches.
   - `uncoveredBranchGutterStyle`: The style to use for the gutter indicator for uncovered branches.

+## Commands

+- `simplecov.coverage.toggle`: Toggle the display of code coverage.
+- `simplecov.coverage.apply`: Apply the coverage to the currently active file.
+- `simplecov.coverage.remove`: Remove the coverage from the currently active file.

 ## Requirements